 - Avaya (www.avaya.com) – Improved the IT team’s ability to focus on top-priority capabilities, to automate testing and delivery of complex software that supports their entire sales force and processes all product orders.

-Helping people become product managers, or improve as product managers is important.
-Far too many people are simply anointed with the responsibilities of the role, and none of the tools needed to succeed at it.
-Scott, through Tyner Blain, has had the privilege of teaching many students over the years.
+Helping people become product managers, and improve as product managers is important.
+Far too many people are simply placed in the role with none of the tools needed to succeed at it.
+I am honored and humbled by my experiences teaching many students over the years.

 - Dublin Institute of Technology (www.dit.ie) – Visiting lecturer in the product management degree program since inception.
 Teaching the product planning and process module.